 Dates: June 24-28, 2019

-Location: Mathematical Institute, Oxford Martin School and Department of Statistics, University of Oxford
+Location: Mathematical Institute and Department of Statistics, University of Oxford

 • This school is targeted towards graduate students (Masters/PhD) from Mathematics, Statistics, Economics, Social Sciences, Geography, Development, and Public Policy.
 Students from other disciplines and young professionals are welcome.
 We will admit a small number of outstanding undergraduates.